Navigators of Change: Kamal Ahmed of The News Movement

 TNM is targeting the 18-25 age category but with an approach likely to appeal to an older, increasingly tech-savvy audience.
 Its proposition is simple – bias-free news with original, quality reporting, when and where you want it.

-Building on a background in traditional news media
+Kamal Ahmed is building on a background in traditional news media

 Ahmed knows what he’s talking about.
 Apart from the BBC’s editorial director role, he has also headed up the Beeb’s business and economic output.
 Before that he had a successful career in newspapers taking in the Telegraph, Observer, and a royal correspondent role at The Guardian.
 He understands how the news industry works and believes that while the traditional, heavyweight news providers fulfil an important role, when it comes to innovation and the news propositions of the future, they can sometimes struggle.